 Jeremiah declares that the exile will happen and the whole country will become desolate for seventy years.
 Then God will punish Babylon for how they treated His people.
 The people threatened Jeremiah with death for His prophecy, but when Jeremiah promised them that the LORD had sent him and that if they killed him God would hold them guilty, they determined that it was not wise to take the chance that Jeremiah was speaking the truth, so they let him live.

 If you fail to see the parallels between these events and what is happening in the visible church today you may find yourself following a false prophet and be part of the apostasy from the truth that God predicts will take place near the return of Christ and which appears to be starting at the present time.
 False prophets, false teachers, offer peace to all.
-Pope Francis even declared that atheists could be saved; that God loves all of His children.
+The Pope falsely declared that atheists could be saved; that God loves all of His children.
 Other leaders in the church who claim to speak for God teach that God is love and that ultimately everyone will be saved.
 As Paul wrote to his young friend, Timothy, people are gathering for themselves teachers who will tell them what they WANT to hear, rather than what they NEED to hear.

 Yet, there is hope for those who draw near to the LORD through His Son Jesus Christ, "the Way, the Truth and the Life."
 God says, "I myself will gather the remnant of my flock out of all the countries where I have driven them and will bring them back to their pasture, where they will be fruitful and increase in number" (23:3).
 "The days are coming," declares the LORD, "when I will raise up to David a righteous Branch, a King who will reign wisely and do what is just and right in the land.
 In HIS days Judah will be saved and Israel will live in safety.
 This is the name by which He will be called: The LORD Our Righteousness" (23:5-6).